Competition rules 2025

 Middle East - Adu Dhabi - September 13

-China - Shenzhen - TBC
+China - Shenzhen September - TBC

 If an applicant doesn't select location for the live round, the live audition location is decided by the participant's origin according to above.

 Each live selection location will advance 3 pianists to the New York semi-final, which will take place on October 1-2, 2025 at DiMenna Center in New York City.
+Program of live selection rounds will be the same as the applicants' video round.

-Semi-Final & Final Round:
+Semi-Final (DiMenna Center) & Final Round (Carnegie Hall):

-In both the live selection rounds and the New York semi-final, advancing competitors will perform a 30-minute solo repertoire, with a similar repertoire to the original video and pre selection rounds.
+In the semi final round, advancing competitors will perform a 30-minute solo repertoire, with a same repertoire to the original video and live selection rounds.

 The four finalists will be selected to perform with the Orchestra of St. Luke’s at the Grand Final on October 3, 2025, at Stern Auditorium / Perelman Stage at Carnegie Hall.

-Concerto Repertoire for the Final:
+Concerto Repertoire for the Grand Final:

 Prizes & Opportunities